Coffee-IT-Development/Pincode-iOS-Component/README.md

 Owned by Coffee IT.
 Actively maintained by Lex Brouwers.

-## Changelog

-#### 1.2.0

-- Add an example app built-in to the CITPincode package.
-- Code improvements by the Aroma team.
-- Limit the width of pincode cells so the PincodeView does not exceed screen width.

-#### 1.1.0

-- Limit codeInputField interaction to paste only.
-- Refactor away Introspect dependency.
-- Remove unused documentation catalog and tests.
-- Restructure folders.
-- Localize and expose texts.
-- Clean up code.

-#### 1.0.0

-- Setup CITPincodeView, add customization & documentation.

 ## License

 Distributed under the MIT License.
 [See LICENSE](LICENSE.txt) for more information.